vtacreative/found-press/README.md

-<p font-family:'Courier';>Foundation-based TwentyTwelve child for rapid deployment of responsive WordPress themes.
-The idea was to preserve some of the interesting TwentyTwelve functionality while abandoning thematic and architectural elements so we fully customize via Foundation.
+<p font-family:'Courier';>This is the pre-release version of found-press, a(nother) Foundation-based starter theme for rapid deployment of responsive WordPress themes.

 :MORE
 http://foundation.zurb.com/

 :USE
-Install in themes directory alongside TwentyTwelve.</p>
+Install in themes directory.</p>